GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 3. Consider what Gregory of Nazianzus, Archbishop of Constantinople (380-381), declared regarding the dual nature of Christ:

- “Do not let men deceive themselves and others by saying that . . .
- ‘Our Lord and God,’ is without a human mind.
+ “Do not let men deceive themselves and others by saying that… ‘Our Lord and God,’ is without a human mind.

- We do not separate the Man from Deity, no, we assert the dogma of the unity and identity of the Person, who aforetime was not man but God, the only Son before all ages, who in these last days assumed manhood also for our salvation . . .
+ We do not separate the Man from Deity, no, we assert the dogma of the unity and identity of the Person, who aforetime was not man but God, the only Son before all ages, who in these last days assumed manhood also for our salvation…

- at once earthly and heavenly, tangible and intangible, comprehensible and incomprehensible; that by one and the same person, perfect man and perfect God . . .”
+ at once earthly and heavenly, tangible and intangible, comprehensible and incomprehensible; that by one and the same person, perfect man and perfect God…”

  “If any assert that he was …accounted worthy of sonship by adoption [against the Ebionites] …If any say that his flesh came down from heaven and is not from hence [against Docetism and Gnosticism], but is above us, not of us …(let him be anathema).”